 DID YOU KNOW?
 Makar Sankranti fun facts

-• In India, there are total of twelve Sankranti throughout the year, but "Makar Sankranti" is the most widely observed and celebrated all over India.
-On the Hindu calendar, a sankranti marks the transition of the sun from one phase to the next.
+• In India, there are total of twelve Sankranti (or sun phases) throughout the year, but "Makar Sankranti" is the most widely observed and celebrated all over India.

 • Makar Sankranti goes by different names in different areas of the country.
 In Himachal Pradesh, Haryana and Punjab, it is named Maghi.
 In the state of Gujarat, it is known as Uttarayan.
 In Tamil Nadu, it's called Pongal.